 Our goal for the Cancer Biology (CAB) training area is to foster your growth as a committed scientist, skilled in the molecular and cellular biology of this disease group.
 We guide you on your path to pursuing a long-term career in cancer research.
 Our themes include cancer gene signaling pathways, development and differentiation, invasion and metastasis, as well as disease focuses including breast cancer, prostate cancer, leukemia, and melanoma.
 Our program also trains you in approaches aimed at translational research advances to the clinic, including advanced coursework in both basic and clinical cancer biology.
 CAB is a multidisciplinary training area (MTA) in the Graduate School of Biomedical Sciences at Icahn School of Medicine at Mount Sinai (ISMMS).

 Cancer biology is the anatomical and physiological investigation of cancer cells and processes that lead to the initiation and progression of the disease.
 Cancer biologists investigate genome integrity; growth factor signaling; cell fate pathways including apoptosis; invasion and metastasis; and immune surveillance of cancer cells.

 Our curriculum trains you to be a skilled molecular and cellular biologist, able to pursue a career in cancer research.
 You will study cancer gene signaling pathways, development and differentiation, invasion and metastasis, and focus on diseases such as breast or prostate cancer, leukemia and melanoma.

-We invite students from a variety of different backgrounds into our program.
+We invite students from a variety of different backgrounds into our PhD programs.
 Working closely with our diverse faculty, we welcome your different perspectives as we integrate them into our solid academic research in cancer biology.
 Our students conduct research that is both comprehensive in scope and which addresses the practical clinical issues faced by physicians in preventing and treating cancer.